SenseNet/sn-redux/README.md

 * actions: e.g. updateContentSuccess, updateContentFailure
 * reducers: for the action types above e.g. updateContentSuccess

-## Installation on an existing sensenet ECM portal
+## Installation on an existing sensenet portal

 Get the latest stable version with npm